hrzndhrn/recode/README.md

 ## Usage

-To start with `recode` we need a config file.
+To start with Foo a configuration file is needed.
 ```shell
 $ mix recode.gen.config
 ```